drsinder/Notes2022GRPC.new/README.md

 The Solution has 3 projects
 - Notes2022.Shared : Contains common elements used by other projects.
 Defines gRPC protocol for the system.
 - Notes2022.Client : All of the client side function resides here as components and @page s..
-- Notes2022.Server : Direct access to Db and provides data and operations to RCL through the DAL.
+- Notes2022.Server : Direct access to Db and provides data and operations to Client through the gRPC.